Alamzaib Mahsud: Detention in Karachi

 On 20 January 2019, Alamzaib was an organizer of a PTM public gathering in Karachi, which was held to celebrate the first anniversary of the movement.
 After the demonstration, the police lodged a First Information Report against Alamzaib and 15 other PTM activists, accusing them of using "undesirable language against state institutions" and charging them under anti-terrorism and public order laws.
 On 21 January, Alamzaib was disembarked and taken away from his car on a busy road in the city by an armed police team, which included a man in plainclothes brandishing pistol at him.
 Amnesty International, a human rights organization, showed concern about his disappearance and tweeted: "His whereabouts must be disclosed immediately.
 Either produce him in court or release him without delay."
 They added: "Other PTM activists with him were allegedly beaten up.
 Freedom of peaceful assembly must be protected.
 Activists must never be attacked."
 Alamzaib was presented in court on 22 January in handcuffs, with his face hooded.
 His arrest caused a social media outcry and protest demonstrations were held for him in several cities, including Karachi, Peshawar, Mardan, Swabi, Islamabad, and Quetta.

 After about eight months in prison, he was granted bail against a surety bond of Rs500,000 by the Supreme Court of Pakistan on 16 September 2019, a few days after which he was released.

+Book ban in Pakistan

+In November 2020, Alamzaib's book I Am Not The Accused, I Am The Complainant was banned by Pakistani authorities.
+The book detailed his detention at Karachi and his role in the Pashtun Tahafuz Movement (PTM), documenting his experiences and the injustices faced by Pashtuns.

+Alamzaib condemned the ban as a violation of freedom of expression guaranteed by the Pakistani Constitution.
+He stated, "If they do not take this ban back, then I will take it to court.
+This ban is a continuation of the atrocities we endure.”
+The book, published in both Pashto and Urdu, included accounts of his time in prison, his investigation into forced disappearances, and his activism with landmine victims.